-The social distancing rules introduced during the Covid-19 pandemic resulted in bus operators significantly reducing the number of passengers each bus was allowed to carry.
+The experience of using the bus during the pandemic The social distancing rules introduced during the Covid-19 pandemic resulted in bus operators significantly reducing the number of passengers each bus was allowed to carry.
 (In England, the maximum number allowed was significantly increased in May 2021, after our research was completed).
 Those travelling during the earlier part of the day were significantly more likely to have a busy bus.
 Only around half of those travelling before 7am or between 7 and 9.29am were able to catch the first bus every time.